 It should be noted, Josh has a few ethos statements that he uses to define the company culture at Tradesmart, and one of them is rigorous authenticity.
 This means we are authentic and truthful with our students about our successes and our failures.
 To that end, I am posting every trade I made while writing the FOSO Level 1 blogs.
 Most of them are small gains, but they what they truly represent is, even with the limited knowledge I have from only taking Foundations of Stocks and Options Level 1 classes, it is proof you can make money in the market place if you take the time look, watch, and listen.

 Join us next week, where we drive into the next chapter of the Foundations of Stocks and Options with a look at class 1 of FOSO level 2.
-As always, if you wish to learn more regarding this topic, please consider signing up for our Foundations of Stocks and Options class, which you can do here.
 Thank you!